 X (=??) appears as a separate whole object defined by a visual or implied amodal contour (VAC) and can be identified as X on the basis of this appearance alone.

 Of course, you figure-ground see brush strokes etc., but these are not my target.
 The VACs of the brush strokes are different from those of the kneeling woman.
-Further, I have just demonstrated good reasons why “a kneeling woman” is not an appropriate substituend for X—there is nothing there that you identify as a kneeling woman.
+Further, I have just demonstrated good reasons why ‘a kneeling woman’ is not an appropriate substituend for X—there is nothing there that you identify as a kneeling woman.
 Nor is there anything there that looks like a kneeling woman: some say that the paint on the surface of the painting looks like a woman, but Wollheim’s duality-of-seeing thesis contradicts this.
 You cannot attend to the brush strokes and the woman simultaneously; the brush strokes look like brush strokes, not like a woman, and vice versa.
 There is something else that you figure-ground see when you look at the picture.
-To echo the point about mirror reflections, the object of figure-ground “seeing” and Grice seeing are distinct in the case of depiction.
+To echo the point about mirror reflections, the object of figure-ground ‘seeing’ and Grice-seeing are distinct in the case of depiction.

-The appropriate position, I would suggest, is that you figure-ground see a depicted kneeling woman, an object distinct both from the brush strokes and canvas and also from any real or imagined woman.
-In the puzzling metaphysics of ephemera, depictions constitute a shadowy realm of non-existent “entities.”
+The appropriate position, I would suggest, is that you figure-ground see a depiction of a kneeling woman, an object distinct both from the brush strokes and canvas and also from any real or imagined woman.
+In the puzzling metaphysics of ephemera, depictions constitute a shadowy realm of non-existent ‘entities’.
 They are to vision somewhat as fictional entities are to the literary mind.
 There is, however, a big difference.
 Fiction is about ordinary objects—people, buildings, etc. I am arguing that pictures are different.
 When you read fiction, you take in representations of ordinary things, whether they are real or not.
 Pictures, in sharp contrast, do not show us ordinary things.
 The things they show us do not have the visual appearance of ordinary things.
 Pictures show us depictions, and depictions of ordinary objects such as people and buildings are not visually the same as ordinary objects.
 They belong to a distinct ontological category.
 I will not say more about the metaphysics of depictions here.
-This paper has a different aim.
+This chapter has a different aim.

-With mirror-reflected images and pictured objects, vision offers up an object for attention, orientation, and the formation of beliefs.
-We are not reality-connected to these objects in the way that Grice demands.
+With mirror-reflected images and pictured objects, vision offers up objects for attention, orientation, and the formation of beliefs.
+Mirrors and pictures also offer us simulacra of real-object seeing, but we are not reality-connected to these real objects in the way that Grice demands.
 Yet these are not standard cases of hallucination (in which we are also not reality connected).
 Mirror images do not look real to us, and pictured objects do not look like three-dimensional material objects.
 These objects are ephemera, but not just for the reason that they are immaterial, and thus not Grice-seen.
 Hallucinations would also be ephemeral in this sense, and we are in pursuit of a different phenomenon.
 Depicted objects and reflections are ephemeral because they display certain important visual characteristics of material objects while at the same time looking as if they are not actually material objects.

-VII.
-Real Location
+15.3.2 Real Location